 Adults frequently inform students there are no multiple-choice exams in real life.
 They are wrong.

-In your mid-30’s, you may reflect back on certain monumental decisions (what university, which spouse, where you moved, which job you accepted, a promotion or career change, etc… call them “pivot points”) and retrospectively describe your life as straight lines connected by these few pivotal dots.
-If the choice of pivot points provides the proverbial forks in the road, the lines connecting them are eras in which we frame our stories, between points.
-It’s what we do while we’re there, including our aim and reach for the next pivot point.
+In your mid-30’s, you may reflect on certain monumental decisions (what university, which spouse, where you moved, which job you accepted, a promotion or career change, etc… call them “pivot points”) and retrospectively describe your life as straight lines connected by these few pivotal dots.
+If the choice of pivot points provides the proverbial forks in the road, the lines connecting them are eras in which we frame our stories.
+Between points, we simultaneously stride forward and gear up for the next pivot.
+It’s a season of work, of taking stock, and of taking aim for the next potential pivot.

-Reality – your future pivot points are birthed from the cumulative effect of prior, small, multiple choice decisions guiding you toward pivotal destinations.
+Reality – your future pivot points are birthed from the cumulative effects of prior, small, multiple-choice decisions guiding you toward pivotal destinations.

 Compounding Interest of Decisions